aurorascharff/next15-filterlist/STEPS.md

 ### Add a loading spinner to Search.tsx

-- Uncomfortable experience in the search when using the default form submit, which is a GET pushing the values of the inputs inside the form to the URL.
+- Open Search.tsx.
+Using the default form submit, which is a GET pushing the values of the inputs inside the form to the URL.
+Uncomfortable default experience which we often prevent with preventDefault.
 Full page and cant see active search.
 - Progressive enhancement of the base case search.
 Let's first use the new Nextjs 15 form component to make this a client side navigation when js is loaded: import, use form and add action, current route with empty string.
 - As a user, we want to know that something is happening in the app.
 - Since this is a form, we can head over to the SearchStatus.tsx and useFormStatus to get the submitting status.
 Enable the spinner.
 - We can also consider adding an onChange handler, we want to push to the router.
-Add router, params, and searchParams.
+Add router and searchParams.
 - Onchange newSearchParams.
 We gonna use the existing search params because we will keeping the state in the URL as a single source of truth, because the state of the app will be reloadable, shareable, and bookmarkable.
-- Add defaultvalue.
+- Add q and defaultvalue.
-- Add activetab to reset with a key.
+- Add activetab (and params) to reset with a key.
 - Add "use client".
 - Notice the url is updating later because we are waiting for the await in the table to resolve before routing.
+Again, the user should see the pending state.
 - Explain useTransition: mark a state update as non-urgent and non-blocking and get pending state.
-- Use pending state to display user while waiting for the navigation to finish, which is the await in the table component.
+- Wrap with startTransition, use pending state to display feedback while waiting for the navigation to finish, which is the await in the table component.
 Reload.
 - While we are transitioning, we can see the spinner.
-- When this is hydrated by js, we have the progressive enhancement of the onchange and the spinner.
+- When this is hydrated by js, we have the progressive enhancement of the client side nav, onchange and the spinner.
 - (Using a transition also batches the key strokes, leaving only one entry in the history.)

 ## Add CategoryFilter.tsx to layout.tsx